kubevela/kubevela.github.io/docs/roadmap/2021-12-roadmap.md

 1. Support multi-cluster rollout and multi-version deployment.
 2. Improve cloud resource provisioning support on Alibaba and AWS.
-3. Support application level observability, log and metrics collection and show in grafana.
+3. Support application observability: collect and show log and metrics in Grafana.

 ## User Experience